 Francis Stuart claims that Ryan never discussed his relations with those who had freed him in Spain.
 In 1942 he lived in a large house in Berlin with Helmut Clissmann.
 At that time he had several good German friends.
 He was on particularly good terms with Captain Nissen, who was his last hope for returning to Ireland.

 Herr Hoven and Helmut Clissmann were both Brandenburgers, members of the Brandenburg German Special Forces unit, Germany’s Elite Warrior Spies during World War II.
 Units of Brandenburgers operated in almost all fronts – the invasion of Poland, Denmark and Norway, in the Battle of France, in Operation Barbarossa, in Finland, Greece and the invasion of Crete, Romania, Bulgaria and Yugoslavia.
 Some units were sent to infiltrate India, Afghanistan, Middle East countries and South Africa.
-They also trained for Operation Felix (the planned seizure of Gibraltar), and Operation Sea Lion (the planned invasion of Great Britain), and, of course, Ireland.
+They also trained for Operation Felix (the planned seizure of Gibraltar), and Operation Sea Lion (the planned invasion of Great Britain), and, of course, Operation Dove, the planned invasion and subjection of Ireland.

 The unit had stunning successes early in the war acting as advance units that captured strategic bridges, tunnels and rail yards in Poland and the Netherlands.The unit was the brainchild of Hauptmann (Captain) Theodor von Hippel who, after having his idea rejected by the traditionalist Reichswehr, approached Admiral Wilhelm Canaris, commander of the German Intelligence Service, the Abwehr.
 Canaris gave Hippel the go-ahead to create an Abwehr controlled unit along the lines of the Ebbinghaus Battalion.
 Basing the new formation on many of the former Ebbinghausers, Hippel formed the original regiment, Lehr und Bau Kompanie z.b.V.
 800 (or Training and Construction Company No. 800) on 25 October 1939.